jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/Flutter%20Doctor.JPG)

-The flutter Doctor will check if you are ready to start developing in 5 different platforms and if a smartphone is connected.
+The **Flutter Doctor** will check if you are ready to start developing in 5 different platforms and if a smartphone is connected.

 **Platform IDEs-**
 - *Microsoft Windows*
 - *Android toolchain*
 - *Android Studio*